biosustain/gnomic/docs/index.rst

 The first formal guidelines for microbial genetic nomenclature were drawn up in the 1960s and 70s.
 They are often hopelessly ambiguous and not useful for modern computer-assisted genome engineering.
-The Gnomic grammar is an improvement over existing nomenclatures designed to be clear, unambiguous and computer-readable and describe genotypes at various levels of details.
+The Gnomic grammar is an improvement over existing nomenclatures designed to be clear, unambiguous and computer--readable and describe genotypes at various levels of details.

 A JavaScript (Node) version of the package is available on NPM as `gnomic-grammar <https://www.npmjs.com/package/gnomic-grammar>`_.